Curt-Dev-Hub/Curt-Dev-Hub/README.md

 # Hi, I'm Curtis (he/him) 👋

-## :left_speech_bubble: Front-End Web Developer specializing in Javascript HTML5 CSS3
+## :left_speech_bubble: Front-End Web Developer specializing in Javascript HTML5 CSS3 + React

 ### :left_speech_bubble: I have a passion for Tech, keeping up to date with the most modern software practises, with a background in Customer Relations